When the Registrar removes your company

 • your company has amalgamated with another company.

-If you don't meet your obligations under the Act
+If you do not meet your obligations under the Act

-We can remove your company from the Companies Register if we believe it’s no longer operating.
+We can remove your company from the Companies Register if we believe it is no longer operating.

-• file an annual return for your company
+• complete an annual return for your company

 • respond to requests for information that you must supply to us.